kangruixiang/Ankify/windows/Pain and Temperature.md

 - pain: not a needle, just a pin prick
 - temperature: not usually tested
-- crude touch: not discriminative.
-You just know something's happening; also itch, tickle, etc.
+- crude touch: not discriminative. ==You just know something's== happening; also itch, tickle, etc.
 - spinal level: slang for lowest dermatome level where pinprick is still intact.
 E.g. sensory lvl of T6 has sensation intact down to T6 but not below

 {{1st order afferents, 2nd order neurons, 3 distinct tracts for ALS.
 How is it different from DCML}}